 4. On November 1, 2021 a one year Pilot Program for Interview of Industrial Cooperative Patent Examination was launched to enhance the quality and efficiency of patent examinations

-(1) On November 1, 2021, TIPO, Ministry of Economic Affairs launched a one year Pilot Program for Interview of Industrial Cooperative Patent Examination.
+(1) On November 1, 2021, TIPO, the Ministry of Economic Affairs launched a one year Pilot Program for Interview of Industrial Cooperative Patent Examination.
 This enables patent review personnel to more quickly grasp the technical content of forward-looking technology related patents, enhances the quality and efficiency of patent reviews and meets the desire of applicants to receive patents as soon as possible to boost their patent portfolio.

-(2) The TIPO website provides a Pilot Program for Interview of Industrial Cooperative Patent Examination Q&A” and “Pilot Program for Interview of Industrial Cooperative Patent Examination Willingness Document sections to help applicants better understand the application process.
+(2) The TIPO website provides a Pilot Program for Interview of Industrial Cooperative Patent Examination Q&A and Pilot Program for Interview of Industrial Cooperative Patent Examination Willingness Document sections to help applicants better understand the application process.
 Moreover, the forward-looking technology focused on by this program includes: stem cell and regenerative medicine, quantum computing, 3nm semiconductor manufacturing, third generation semiconductor materials, artificial intelligence, Internet of things, blockchain and 5th generation mobile networks.

 (3) Pilot Program for Interview of Industrial Cooperative Patent Examination website, TIPO, Ministry of Economic Affairs: